AbhijatSahu/-MNIST-Digit-Classification-Using-CNN-Ensemble-Kaggle-Score-99.550-/README.md

 ## MNIST Digit Classification
 This project implements a high-accuracy digit recognition pipeline using an ensemble of three custom-designed CNN models trained on the MNIST dataset.
-The final predictions are generated using soft voting, achieving 99.60% validation accuracy and 99.550% on Kaggle.
+The final predictions are generated using soft voting, achieving 99.60% validation accuracy and 99.550% on Kaggle[https://www.kaggle.com/competitions/digit-recognizer/overview].
 ---

 ## 🧠 Model Architectures